Laslo Djere: 2013–2016: ATP debut, top 200

-Djere started 2013 season, playing mainly at Futures.
-In July 2013, he won Serbia F6 Futures in Kikinda, winning over Teodor-Dacian Crăciun in the final.
-Month later, he won another Futures at Serbia F7 in Zlatibor.
-In September 2013, he made his ATP main draw debut at the 2013 PTT Thailand Open where he received entry to the main draw as a wildcard entrant.
-In the first round he lost to sixth seed Feliciano López.
-By the end of year, he was runner–up at two Futures in Cyprus.
+Djere started the 2013 season, playing mainly at Futures.
+In July 2013, he won the Serbia F6 Futures in Kikinda, defeating Teodor-Dacian Crăciun in the final.
+A month later, he won another Futures at Serbia F7 in Zlatibor.
+In September 2013, he made his ATP main draw debut at the 2013 PTT Thailand Open, where he received entry to the main draw as a wildcard entrant.
+In the first round, he lost to the sixth seed Feliciano López.
+By the end of the year, he was runner–up at two Futures in Cyprus.

-In 2014, Djere played only at Futures, as well as two unsuccessful attempt at Challengers.
-At Prosperita Open in Ostrava, he lost in third round of qualification, losing from Marek Michalička.
-In May, he won Croatia F8 Futures in Bol, defeating Mike Urbanija in final.
-Week later, he won another Futures in Bosnia&Herzegovina (F2) in Prijedor.
-At Vicenza International, he lost in third round of qualification, losing from Zhang Ze.
-In September, he won Serbia F13 Futures in Niš.
-His last tournament of 2014 season was in December, at Senegal F2 Futures in Dakar, where he had success, and won title, winning against Aldin Šetkić in final.
+In 2014, Djere played only Futures, as well as two unsuccessful Challenger attempts.
+At Prosperita Open in Ostrava, he lost in the third round of qualification, losing to Marek Michalička.
+In May, he won the Croatia F8 Futures in Bol, defeating Mike Urbanija in the final.
+A week later, he won another Futures in Bosnia&Herzegovina (F2) in Prijedor.
+At Vicenza International, he lost in the third round of qualification, losing to Zhang Ze.
+In September, he won the Serbia F13 Futures in Niš.
+His last tournament of the 2014 season was in December, at the Senegal F2 Futures in Dakar, where he won the title, defeating Aldin Šetkić in the final.

 Djere started 2015 season successfully, playing in the semifinal of Morocco Tennis Tour – Casablanca, where Javier Martí stopped him to reach his first Challenger final.
 In late January, he won Egypt F3 Futures in Cairo, defeating Kamil Majchrzak in straight-sets.
 At Dubai Tennis Championships, he made his first attempt to play at some ATP 500 Series event, but failed in the second round of qualification, losing from Lucas Pouille.
 At French Open, he played in qualification, trying to reach his first main-draw at any grand-slams, but lost in the first round from Nikoloz Basilashvili.
 In June 2015, in the final of Czech Open challenger tournament in Prostějov, he lost to No. 2 seed Jiří Veselý (ranked No. 41 at the time), while beating three other top 80 players on his way to the final, No. 1 seed Martin Kližan, No. 6 seed Dušan Lajović, and No. 7 seed João Souza, respectively.
 After that result, on June 8, he debuted in top 200, reaching place of 182.
 He also reached the quarterfinal at Aspria Tennis Cup in Milan.
 At US Open, he failed to reach the main-draw, losing in first round of qualification from Mathias Bourgue.
 By the end of the year, he played quarterfinal at Morocco Tennis Tour – Casablanca II, and semifinal at Sparkassen ATP Challenger in Ortisei.

 In May 2016, he played in a Grand Slam main draw for the first time after getting through the qualifying draw at the French Open.
 He reached two Challenger finals during the summer of 2016.